JuanitaGil/Rhizoctonia-comparative-genomics/README.md

-# Rhizoctonia-comparative-genomics
+# Comparative genomics of Ceratobasidium species
-Genome assemblies and annotations of five Ceratobasidium sp. isolates and one Rhizoctonia zeae isolate to conduct comparative genomic studies.
+Genome assemblies and annotations of five Ceratobasidium sp. isolates to conduct comparative genomic studies.
 Data consists of Nanopore and Illumina reads

 # 1. Sequence quality check